-Edmund Hillary and Tenzing Norgay and especially that mountain was on my mind as I was drinking my morning tea in Darjeeling, Tenzing’s hometown.
-I too was longing to see the highest mountain in the world, Everest – or Sagarmatha in Nepalese language.
+Edmund Hillary and Tenzing Norgay and especially that mountain were on my mind as I was drinking my morning tea in Darjeeling, Tenzing’s hometown.
+I too was longing to see the highest mountain in the world, Everest – or Sagarmatha in the Nepalese language.

 And before noon, I was already sitting in a shared jeep, driving to Siliguri, Nepalese border, where I got a visa stamp in my passport around 5 pm.
 Little did I know, I was going to live a great adventure before even departing on the hike …

 An unexpected adventure on the way to Kathmandu

 The only road, the Nepalese highway turned out to be inaccessible because a mighty river Koshi had torn down a bridge that connects it, and the monsoon season was coming to its end.
 My chances to get to Kathmandu were not looking bright unless … unless I travel like the locals.
 They always find a way.

 So I trusted their advice and hopped on a bus that took me to a village called Dharan, then changed it for a jeep that cruised over the countryside with straw houses and little creeks, all the way to a village called Chatra.
 And this is where we all crossed river Koshi – in a small wooden boat.

 Happy to have survived the boat ride, we crossed a piece of land, only to find out that we were only halfway through the river crossing.
 And so getting into the river almost to the waist, every passenger had to crawl into the boat that would finally take us to the other riverbank.